✓ Updated May 2026

 When is the absolute best time to visit the Everglades, and what should I expect weather-wise?

-Hands down, the dry season from December to April is your sweet spot.
-You'll find cooler, drier weather, fewer mosquitoes (a major win!), and wildlife tends to congregate near the remaining water sources, making sightings easier.
-Summer brings intense heat, humidity, and daily thunderstorms, which can be beautiful but also disruptive to your plans.
+For the most comfortable experience, aim for the dry season, roughly from December to April.
+You'll find lower humidity, fewer mosquitoes, and pleasant temperatures perfect for exploring.
+The wet season (May to November) brings intense heat, humidity, and daily thunderstorms, which can be beautiful but also disruptive to your plans.

-What's the best way to get around the park, and do I need a car?
+What's the best way to navigate the park, and how much time should I allocate?

 What is the cheapest month to visit Everglades National Park, USA?